Minecraft Dungeons best builds guide

 - Artefacts: Firework Arrows, Shock Powder, and Death Cap Mushroom

-The Firework Ranger build is for those who really want to make an entrance.
+The Firework Ranger build is one that anyone can make early on in the game and is for those who really want to make an entrance.
 Artefacts and certain weapon types can be combined to make artefacts better.
 This includes any artefact that adds arrows to the quiver and the Firework Arrow is a great one to combine with ranged weapon effects.
 This build turns one explosive arrow into a whole firework display, knocking big groups of enemies all around the place.

 The rest of this build is focused on reducing cooldown so you can launch fireworks more often, as well as artefacts to keep enemies from getting too close.
 You also have a choice between using armour that increases your arrow count (Hunter’s Armour) or one that reduces cooldown times (Evocation Robe).